mjfos2r/TemplateTerraWorkflow/README.md

 4. `containers/**/Makefile`; Line 3; Line 4;

 ## Managing containers
+I've included two example Dockerfiles and their makefiles.

 This repo is set up to manage multiple containers required for the workflow you're writing.
 If you don't need to write any containers, you can safely delete the containers directory and ignore the commands in the makefile.
 If you *do* need to write containers, I've simplified the whole process.